 No. Only a Helka card or a University of Helsinki UniCard/Lyyra card can be used in Helsinki University Library.

-Call the service number of Helsinki University Library (02 941 23920, during library opening hours) or send an email to the address email@example.com, and we will block your library card.
+Call the service number of Helsinki University Library (02 941 23920, during library service desk hours) or send an email to the address email@example.com, and we will block your library card.
 You can also report your card lost in the nearest Helsinki University campus library.
 If you find your card you must go to the library and show your ID and the library card, and the card will be reactivated.
 If you do not find the card, a new one costs 5 Euros.
-If you have reported your card stolen to the police you get a new card free of charge.
+If you have reported your card stolen to the police, you get a new card free of charge.
 You must present the police report when you come to collect your new card.

 I found my lost Helka card.
 How do I get it reactivated?